Skip to content

 - Support for arbitrary "blockchain" address formats (not constrained to EVM)

-4. **Wallet Implementation Requirements**
+3. **Implementation Requirements**

-- Safe handling of malformed or invalid identifiers
+- Clear error handling for invalid identifiers

 - Support for checksums and pre-validations